Sherlock Holmes: Crimes & Punishments: Reception

 Sherlock Holmes: Crimes & Punishments was previewed by several major gaming news sources.
 Jessica Conditt of Joystiq pointed to "the setting, tone, mechanics and graphics in Crimes and Punishments each appear to be updated vastly and in a wonderfully gritty direction compared with previous Sherlock games".
-VentureBeat's Jasmine Maleficent Rea wrote: "The once gentlemanly adventure-game star is now a deceitful amalgam of Arthur Conan Doyle's original character and the 21st-century interpretation we find on television and in movies. [...]
+VentureBeats Jasmine Maleficent Rea wrote: "The once gentlemanly adventure-game star is now a deceitful amalgam of Arthur Conan Doyle's original character and the 21st-century interpretation we find on television and in movies. [...]
 Crimes & Punishments shows us the very manipulative side of Sherlock that modern audiences expect.
 He remains an amoral character in a world desperately trying to reclaim its morality, and he seems to revel in it".
 Michael Cromwell of PCGMedia wrote that the game is "a self confessed departure from the prosaic and amoral, with Frogwares pushing for a more hands-on, ethically involved experience – putting you, the player, in the mind of Sherlock Holmes".
 Chuck Osborn of IGN praised the visuals and gameplay but noted with some disappointment that "final deductions are based largely on a web of circumstantial evidence".
 Gamercast awarded the game Best Adventure Game at E3 2013.
 Jeuxvideo.com granted the game Best Adventure Game at E3 2014.
 In 2021 Andy Kelly of PC Gamer named it as among "the best detective games on PC".

 Crimes & Punishments received positive reviews.
 Aggregating review website Metacritic gave the Microsoft Windows version 77/100 based on 32 reviews, the PlayStation 4 version 73/100 based on 36 reviews, the Xbox One version 71/100 based on 8 reviews, and the Switch version 77/100 based on 5 reviews.

 The computer version of Crimes & Punishments alone sold above 300,000 units by the end of 2014, according to Focus Home Interactive.